rsferreira11/webgl-typescript-boilerplate/README.md

 # Rollup-TypeScript-Babel WebGL

+Focus in what matters!
+WebGL Boilerplate using Typescript transpiled by babel.

+It supports:
+- Rollup for module bundler.
+- Minified bundle on release mode.
+- Decidated testing server.
+- all images are bundled as url.
+- Custom index.html linking hashed javascript.
+- postcss.
-> WebGL Boilerplate using Typescript transpiled by babel, Rollup for bundling.
-It supports: Minified bundle on release mode, Decidated testing server, all images are bundled as url, html, postcss, shader code written in glsl are bundled as text.
+- shader code written in glsl are bundled as text.
+- Sample code with running webgl program: [preview](https://rsferreira11.github.io/webgl-typescript-boilerplate/pages/).
+- npm script to publish to github pages.

 ## Build and start a server on port 3000